Environmentally friendly: Asia

-Central Asia

-In Central Asia there are multiple problems when it comes to the environment including, "...the loss of biodiversity and the complexity of the network of protected natural areas; insufficient levels of municipal solid waste processing; energy efficiency problems, in particular, the deterioration of the energy production and supply system; the imbalance between hydropower, irrigated agriculture and the environment; and problems of the Aral Sea."
-This is a detrimental problem as the environment is becoming negatively impacted by the various sources of contamination which can lead to a hazardous future for the environment.
-The more problems that continue to build up, the more life and habitation that is being lost from these detrimental sources.
-It has become an increasingly scarier problem for Central Asia as the region continues to develop and advance.
-According to Shestak and Pobedinsky, there are ways to solve the environmental crisis happening in Central Asia like adding certain rules to legislation, creating more enforced laws for the government to uphold, and improving management over the decisions involved with the environment.
-Implementing certain regulations for the environment will create a space for more environmentally friendly discussions that will create more urgency to help save the environment.
-Adding laws in place will allow for more changes to be enforced and there will be a bigger urge to protect habitation and life within our ecosystem.

 China

 According to Shen, Li, Wang, and Liao, the emission trading system that China had used for its environmentally friendly journey was implemented in certain districts and was successful in comparison to those which were used in test districts that were approved by the government.
 This shows how China tried to effectively introduce new innovative systems to impact the environment.
 China implemented multiple ways to combat environmental problems even if they didn't succeed at first.
 It led to them implementing a more successful process which benefited the environment.
 Although China needs to implement policies like, "The “fee-to-tax” process should be accelerated, however, and the design and implementation of the environmental tax system should be improved.
 This would form a positive incentive mechanism in which a low level of pollution correlates with a low level of tax."
 By implementing policies like these companies have a higher incentive to not over pollute the environment and instead focus on creating an eco-friendlier environment for their workplaces.
 In doing so, it will lead to less pollution being emitted while there also being a cleaner environment.
 Companies would prefer to have lower taxes to lessen the costs they have to deal with, so it encourages them to avoid polluting the environment as much as possible.